Nik-Novak/Mind-Knight/README.md

 This is a passion project of mine since I love Mindnight so much.
 I am in no way affiliated to the developers.

-*If people like this, I will port it to Mac/Linux and also continue developing a bunch more planned features*
+*If people like this, I will port it to Mac/Linux(inferior peasantry) and also continue developing a bunch more planned features*

 Feel free to discuss/report bugs here: https://discord.gg/hkS3jQT